-Admittedly, its been years since I’ve picked up a paint brush, so when I decided to paint some cookies I was doubtful that they would turn out to my liking.
+Admittedly, its been years since I’ve picked up a paint brush, so when I decided to bake some painted sugar cookies I was doubtful that they would turn out to my liking.
 I was expecting them to be disasters.
 But I’m so pleased with the results, something that doesn’t always come easily for me because I have a tendency to be hypercritical about my work.
 Of course, I do see some mistakes and sloppy strokes, but I’m learning to silence perfection more and more as I get older.

 And luckily painting is something that I get totally lost in once I start.
 Now that I’ve discovered painting on royal icing, expect a few more hand painted goodies to come your way soon.